KyleJonas/ECE382/Lab 6/README.md

 	TA1CCTL2 = OUTMOD_3;					// set TACCTL1 to Reset / Set mode
 ```

 I then ran a while loop for the robot commands.
+The code bellow runs the required functionality.
 ```
 while(1){